top of page

 Research has slowed in the more recent years due to funding challenges.
 Global DARE Foundation was established in 2019 to help drive research and find better therapies to improve the quality of life of Refsum patients.

-Global DARE Foundation is starting a research project to test more foods for their phytanic acid content and to update the previous measurements as dietary habits, farming practices and food manufacturing processes have changed dramatically in the last 30 years.
-To date only 150 foods have been tested which limits the foods that Refsum patients can eat.
-The foundation is also in early conversations on a proof of concept study for gene therapy in this inherited disorder.
+Global DARE Foundation has funded research projects to test 100 foods for their phytanic acid content and to update the previous measurements as dietary habits, farming practices and food manufacturing processes have changed dramatically in the last 30 years.
+Prior to these projects, only 150 foods had been tested which limited the foods that people with Refsum could eat.

 Research Panel